-You can also assign a signer order and review your document right before sending it to make sure your signature has been added correctly and that there are no issues with the document.
+You can also assign a signer order and review your document right before sending it to ensure your signature has been added correctly and that there are no issues with the document.

-Once you send it, Signaturely will guide your signers throughout the signature process and allow them to create their own eSignature, if they don’t have one already.
+Once you send it, Signaturely will guide your signers throughout the signature process and allow them to create their eSignature, if they don’t have one.

 It’s that easy.